 The definition of eligible assets follows European standards.
-There is a regularly updated, maximum loan-to-value (LTV) ratio of 80% for the main collateral type (residential mortgages) and 60% for commercial mortgage loans, including mortgage loans secured by agriculture.
+There is a regularly updated, maximum loan-to-value (LTV) ratio of 80% for residential mortgages and 60% for commercial mortgage loans, including mortgage loans secured by agriculture.
 There are no restrictions on the share of commercial or residential mortgage loans.
 Further, the act permits the inclusion of substitute assets (maximum 15% of the cover pool), including exposures to sovereigns, public-sector entities, and banks (including covered bonds).
 Generally, cover assets can be domiciled in the European economic area or certain OECD countries.